KyleM8/RaiderPropellantCharacterization/README.md

 # RaiderPropellantCharacterization
 Program for interpretation of subscale static fire data to characterize propellants.
-Developed for Raider Aerospace Society (Space Raiders).
+Developed for Raider Aerospace Society (Space Raiders) at Texas Tech University.

 NOTE: CURRENTLY ONLY BATES GRAINS ARE SUPPORTED!
 <br>